raccoon-lang/raccoon/docs/compiler/NEW_IDEAS.md

 In the example above, both `StringGiver` and `IntGiver` define a `gift` method which they implement from `Giver`.
 So `givers` has type `List[dyn gift.1]`.
 Notice that we didn't say `List[dyn Givers]` since they share a parent type, `Givers`.
 That is because the information is not useful as all objects share a common parent `Any` (not a finalised name).

 So the following is valid in Raccoon because all object share a root parent type.
-The type of this is `List[dyn void]`
+The type of this is `List[dyn _]` because it is not yet clear what functions the element use, which determines their `impl`.

 ```py
 ls = [5, "Hello"]